-CTE Home Programs Aerospace Engineering (Project Lead the Way)
+CTE Home Programs Aerospace Engineering (PLTW)

 The Aerospace Engineering CTE program prepares students for a career in the engineering profession.
 The course sequence uses the Project Lead the Way curriculum to expose, prepare, and engage students on fundamental engineering principles and specific aerospace engineering topics.